Climate-Action-Agency/esrs-xbrl-parser/README.md

 ⚠️ Note: work-in-progress by The Climate Action Agency (https://www.climateaction.agency/).

+**Tool for parsing European Sustainability Reporting Standards (ESRS) taxonomies in XBRL format**

-The **ESRS XBRL Parser** is a lightweight and efficient tool designed to parse and navigate XBRL (eXtensible Business Reporting Language) taxonomies, specifically for the **European Sustainability Reporting Standards (ESRS)**.
-This parser simplifies working with complex XBRL files, enabling you to easily extract key financial and sustainability data from reports filed under the ESRS framework.
+The **ESRS XBRL Parser** is a lightweight and efficient tool designed to parse XBRL (eXtensible Business Reporting Language) taxonomies, specifically tailored for the **European Sustainability Reporting Standards (ESRS)**.
+Developed to support the sustainability reporting requirements set by the **Corporate Sustainability Reporting Directive (CSRD)**, the parser helps navigate complex XBRL files.
+It enables the easy extraction of key financial and sustainability data from reports based on ESRS, which were created by **EFRAG (European Financial Reporting Advisory Group)** as the technical advisor to the European Commission.

 ## Features